martinandert/gql/README.md

 [![Test Coverage](https://codeclimate.com/github/martinandert/gql/badges/coverage.svg)](https://codeclimate.com/github/martinandert/gql)
 [![Dependency Status](https://gemnasium.com/martinandert/gql.svg)](https://gemnasium.com/martinandert/gql)

-A Ruby implementation of Facebook's yet-to-be-released GraphQL specification, inspired by [graphql-ruby](https://github.com/rmosolgo/graphql-ruby), but with other/more/less features/bugs.
+A Ruby implementation of Facebook's yet-to-be-released GraphQL specification.

+Visit http://gql-demo.herokuapp.com/ for a live demo.
+The source code for this demo can be found in the "example" directory.

+**Disclaimer:** I can only speculate about how the final spec will look like.
+The implementation provided here is merely my guessing based on [this talk](https://youtu.be/9sc8Pyc51uU) and [this gist](https://gist.github.com/wincent/598fa75e22bdfa44cf47).
+Nonetheless, this project represents how I wish the official specification will define things.

 ## Installation